Lucamilne/BombDefuse/README.md

 Some additional features that I've added that isn't typical of the standard RGB color game:

-- Interactivity with the squares (or in this case, wires) is limited once the correct wire is picked.
+- Interactivity is limited once the correct wire is picked.

 - two fail conditions added, a countdown and a lifeline mechanic.
 Failure to pick the right wire in time, or too many incorrect guesses will cause the bomb to explode.

-- LED light indicates 3 states of the bomb, idle, detonation sequence initiated and defused.
+- LED light indicates 3 states of the bomb, idle, armed and defused.

 - Buttons on the bomb are interactive with the display.
 This is purely cosmetic and has no impact on the game mechanics.